IoT security to protect data

 Data moving around the IoT will provide a picture of each and every one of us.
 The big challenge is securing this information.

 There are many ways an attacker can access features or data on a connected device.
-The three main target “hack” points are: the device, the cloud infrastructure or the network.
+The three main target “hack” points are: the device, the cloud infrastructure and the network.

 Three pillars are essential to securing an IoT device, ensuring information is secure at rest and in motion.
-Gemalto’s armoury protects the device from design and manufacture, through its entire lifecycle, guarding data against malevolent attack.
+Gemalto’s armoury protects the device from design and manufacture stages, through its entire lifecycle, guarding data against malevolent attack.

 Billions of connected devices will increase the use of software and data in enterprise assets and consumer gadgets.
 This means new attack points for malicious hackers.
-Gemalto’s embedded software solutions for
+Gemalto’s embedded software and hardware solutions for

 consumer electronics and

-M2M help Consumer Original Equipment Manufacturers (OEMs), Industrial OEMs and Mobile Network Operators (MNOs) overcome these security challenges, including
+M2M help Original Equipment Manufacturers (OEMs) and Mobile Network Operators (MNOs) overcome these security challenges, including

 intellectual property theft due to the unregulated environment in which these devices operate.